Nick Fuentes: Overview

-"Jews are running society, women need to shut the fuck up, Blacks need to be imprisoned for the most part, and we would live in paradise ...
+Everybody kind of realizes women need to be taken down a peg.
+Women are in control, women are running our lives, they're clearly not up to the task, they need to be taken down a peg. ...
+Jews are running society, women need to shut the fuck up, Blacks need to be imprisoned for the most part, and we would live in paradise, it's that simple.
+It's literally that simple. ...
 White men need to run the household, they need to run the country, they need to run the companies.
-They just need to run everything, it's that simple.
-It's literally that simple."
+They just need to run everything.
+That's a pretty good heuristic.